 The type FT cases are dust-proof enclosures combining relay elements and knifeblade test switches in the same case.
 This combination provides a compact flexible assembly easy to maintain, inspect, test and adjust.
-There are three main units of the type FT case: the case, cover, and chassis.
+There are three main units of the type FT case: the case, cover and chassis.
 The case is an all welded steel housing containing the hinge half of the knife-blade test switches and the terminals for external connections.
 The cover is a drawn steel frame with a clear window which fits over the front of the case with the switches closed.
-The chassis is a frame that houses the relay elements and supports the contact jaw half of the test switches.
-This slides in an out of the case.
-The electric connections between the base and chassis are completed through the closed knife-blades.
+The chassis is a fame that supports the relay elements and the contact jaw half of the test switches.
+This slides in and out of the case.
+The electrical connections between the base and chassis are completed through the closed knife-blades.

-Removing Chassis: To remove the chassis, first remove the cover by unscrewing the captive nuts at the four corners.
-There are two cover nuts on the S size case and four on the L and M size cases.
+Removing Chassis: -To remove the chassis, first the cover by unscrewing the captive nuts four corners.
+There are two cover nuts remove at the on the S size case and four on the L and M size cases.
 This exposes the relay elements and all the test switches for inspection and testing.
 The next step is to open the test switches.
 Always open the elongated red handle switches first before any of the black handle switches or the cam action latches.
+This opens the trip the cam action latches.
 This opens the trip circuit to prevent accidental trip out.
 Then open all the remaining switches.
 The order of opening the remaining switches is not important.
-In opening the test switches they should be moved all, the way back against the stops.
+In opening the test switches they should be moved all the way back against the stops.
 With all the switches fully opened, grasp the two cam action latch arms and pull outward.
 This releases the chassis from the case.
-Using the latch arms as handles, pull the chassis out of the case.
-The chassis can be set on a test bench in a normal upright position as well as on its top, back or sides for easy inspection, maintenance and test.
+Using the latch arms as handles, pull the chassis out of The chassis can be set on a test the case. bench in a normal upright position as well as on its top, back or sides for easy inspection, maintenance and test.

 After removing the chassis a duplicate chassis may be inserted in the case or the blade portion of the switches can be closed and the cover put in place without the chassis.
-The chassis operated shorting switch located behind the current test switch prevents open circuiting the current transformers when the current transformer type test switches are closed.
+The chassis operated shorting switch located behind the short circuiting test switch prevents open circuiting that circuit when the short circuiting type test switches are closed.